tim-henning/random-message-generator/README.md

 # Random Message Generator - A Codecademy project

+The program is part of my fullstack codecademy course.

 ## Overview

 This will be a simple project using Objects, Arrays, and loops to create a program that will output a random message everytime the program is run.